Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

-Figure \ref{fig:am}(\textit{b}) shows how the propagation speed depends on the spatio--temporal evolution of the bolus of surfactant at the AM boundary, using \eqref{eq:eq_am}.
-The wave steepening in the drag-reduction distribution observed in figure \ref{fig:am}(\textit{a}) occurs because there is wave steepening in the surfactant-flux distribution, and a small surfactant flux is advected faster than a large surfactant flux.
-Physically speaking, greater surfactant concentrations at a given location in the channel imply that the liquid--gas interface is more immobilised than it is for small surfactant concentrations.
+Figure \ref{fig:am}(\textit{b}) shows how the propagation speed depends on the spatio--temporal evolution of the bolus of surfactant at the AM boundary.
+The wave steepening in the ${DR}_0$-distribution observed in figure \ref{fig:am}(\textit{a}) occurs because there is wave steepening in the surfactant-flux distribution: a small surfactant flux is advected faster than a large surfactant flux.
+Physically, greater surfactant concentrations at a given location in the channel imply that the liquid--gas interface is more immobilised than it is for small surfactant concentrations.
 This implies that the streamwise slip velocity and thus the propagation speed decreases with increasing $K_0$.
-The dependence of $a_{\text{AM}}$ on $\beta$, $\theta$ and $\sigma$ is similar as for $a_{\text{M}}$, which is discussed in \S\ref{subsec:Marangoni--dominated region}.
-When $K_0 \ll 1$, we have that $a_{\text{AM}} \approx 1 / (\theta(1-\phi_x))$, the cross-channel-averaged bulk propagation speed enhanced by a factor proportional to the streamwise groove length $1-\phi_x$.
+The dependence of $a_{\text{AM}}$ on $\beta$, $\theta$ and $\zeta$ is similar as for $a_{\text{M}}$, which is discussed in \S\ref{subsec:Marangoni--dominated region}.
+When $K_0 \ll 1$, $a_{\text{AM}} \approx 1 / (\theta(1-\phi_x))$, the cross-channel-averaged bulk propagation speed is enhanced by a factor proportional to the streamwise groove length $1-\phi_x$.